davidrbourke/DVA-C02/EC2.md

 ## Analogy of Hotels reservation

 1. On-Demand: staying at hotel whenever required with no pre-planning and paying full price.
-2. Reserved: planning ahead and staying for a long time, getting a discount for longer term fixed period pre-arranged booking (in a specific room type - unless using Convertable reserved).
+2. Reserved: planning ahead and staying for a long time, getting a discount for longer term fixed period pre-arranged booking (in a specific room type - unless using Convertible reserved).
 3. Savings Plan: paying a certain amount per hour for a certain period and stay in any room type.
 4. Spot instances: biding on empty rooms, highest bidder gets the room, can get ejected at any time if someone else will pay more.
 5. Dedicated hosts: booking the entire hotel and having full access to the hotel.